IIIF/api/metadata_api/metadata_1.1.md

 #### 4.4.
 Linking Fields

   * __related__<br/>
     A link to an external resource that is related to the current resource and intended for rendering to the user, such as a video or academic paper about a manuscript, a link to the website of the newspaper, a description of the photograph, and so forth.
 A label and the format of the target resource should be given if possible to assist clients in rendering the resource.
+This field MAY be used for any resource.
   * __service__<br/>
     A link to a service that makes more functionality available for the resource, such as from an image to the base URI of an [IIIF Image API service][26].
-The service resource should have additional information associated with it in order to allow the client to determine how to make appropriate use of it, such as a "profile" link to a service description or information duplicated from the IIIF Image API Information Request
+The service resource should have additional information associated with it in order to allow the client to determine how to make appropriate use of it, such as a "profile" link to a service description or information duplicated from the IIIF Image API Information Request.
+This field MAY be used for any resource.
   * __seeAlso__<br/>
     A link to a document that describes the resource in a machine readable way.
 This could be an XML or RDF record, such as in EAD, Dublin Core or Bibo schemas.
 The "profile" and "format" information should be given if possible.
+This field MAY be used for any resource.
   * __within__<br/>
     A link to a resource that contains the current resource, such as a collection of Manifests.
 This would allow linking upwards to collections that allow browsing of the digitized objects available, but is not within the scope of the current document.

-Links are optional for all resources.
-They may also have type and format associated with them.
+This field MAY be used for any resource.

 These metadata fields and requirements are depicted in the diagram below.

 ![][27]
 Figure 2.
 Metadata Fields

 Other metadata fields are possible, either custom extensions or endorsed by the IIIF.
-If a client discovers fields that it does not understand, then it must ignore them.
+If a client discovers fields that it does not understand, then it MUST ignore them.

 ##  5. Requests and Responses